On this page

-Read EPA’s assessment of Cleanaway’s EMP (publication 1970)
+Read EPA’s assessment of Cleanaway’s EMP in publication 1970

-Under the Environment Protection (Management of Tunnel Boring Machine Spoil) Regulations 2020 a site must have a number of controls in place to receive tunnel boring machine spoil, including:
+Under the Environment Protection (Management of Tunnel Boring Machine Spoil) Regulations 2020 a site must have multiple controls in place to receive TBM spoil.
+This includes:

 - an EPA-approved Environment Management Plan (EMP)